soomtochukwu/GV/smartC/README.md

    - **Modifiers**:
      - `onlyModerators`: Ensures that only a moderator can call this function.
    - **Description**:
-     This function allows a moderator to change the duration of an ongoing election.
+     This function allows a moderator to change the duration of an ongoing election if required.

 ---

-This documentation describes the key functions of the `Governator.sol` contract, including their arguments, returned data, events emitted, and applicable modifiers.